-Shrubs facilitate the annual plant community and this negatively impacts their recruitment rate.
+Topic sentence about costs first.
+Shrubs facilitate the annual plant community and this can negatively impact shrub recruitment rate.
 Other foundational species have been observed to facilitate neighbouring species resulting in a decrease in their own fitness (Schöb et al. 2014a; Schöb et al. 2014b) or decreases in productivity (Holzapfel and Mahall 1999; Armas and Pugnaire 2005).
 High densities of beneficiary plants under shrub canopies can reduce the water availability for the benefactor plants (Holzapfel and Mahall 1999; Armas and Pugnaire 2005).
 In these cases, the benefactor species will shift its allocation of resources and display different traits in response to the competitive feedbacks experienced by greater annual associations (Schöb et al. 2014b).
-We did not record trait set within this study, but did observed an obvious effect of invasive grass cover on shrub recruitment that can limit the establishment of new individuals within the population.
+We did not record trait set within this study, but did observe a significant effect of invasive grass cover on shrub recruitment that can limit the establishment of new shrub individuals within the population.
 A similar study conducted in the Mojave Desert also described that a non-native grass had higher densities within canopies of the shrub Ambrosia Dumosa and negatively impacted the seedling establishment of this perennial (Rodríguez-Buriticá and Miriti 2009).
 The current population of E. californica at Panoche Hills could thus represent “living relicts” that will inevitably be lost and replaced by the invasive grass species (Young et al. 2005).
 Additionally, Bromus species are fire-adapted that further increases the vulnerability of the system because of significantly greater fuel loads and more frequent burn-scenarios (Salo 2005; Monty et al. 2013).
 These findings are consistent with a trend that is occurring in the Mojave and Great Basin Deserts that includes the conversion of native shrubland to invasive annual grasses (Salo 2005; Condon et al. 2011; Abella et al. 2011; Abatzoglou and Kolden 2011).
-However, it has also been suggested that evolution may occur and that the reciprocal effects of beneficiaries will result in populations of foundational shrub species that can co-exist with the non-natives (Bronstein 2009; Schöb et al. 2014a).
+However, it has also been suggested that evolution can occur and that the reciprocal effects of beneficiaries on benefactors will result in populations of foundational shrub species that can co-exist with the non-natives (Bronstein 2009; Schöb et al. 2014a).
 Continued exploration of bi-directional interactions is important to ecological theory because it can improve our ability to predict changes to community structure from species invasion.

 Recruitment strategies for desert shrubs